pandas-dev/pandas/doc/source/reference/arrays.rst

    Interval.overlaps
    Interval.right

-A collection of intervals may be stored in an :class:`IntervalArray`.
+A collection of intervals may be stored in an :class:`arrays.IntervalArray`.

 .. autosummary::
    :toctree: api/

-   IntervalArray
+   arrays.IntervalArray
    IntervalDtype

 .. _api.arrays.integer_na: